 That adorable infant dress may not fit your youngest child who is 8 years old, but it will be perfect in three months when someone at church invites you to a baby shower!

 You can learn more about starting a gift closet here.

 Having seven kids has been an interesting mixture of challenge and blessing at the same time.
-I am learning so much, especially about how to stretch my budget to accommodate these five “surprise” children that I never anticipated having.
+I am learning so much, especially about how to be frugal with lots of kids in order accommodate these five “surprise” children that I never anticipated having.